AlonFischer/SpatialDatabaseBench/README.md

 ## Benchmarks

-* data_loading_benchmark.py - measures the time required to load each dataset with and without a spatial index in MySQL and PostGIS
+* Data Loading Benchmark: measures the time to load each dataset with and without a spatial index in MySQL and PostGIS
+  1. Run `python3 data_loading_benchmark.py`.
+Creates an image figures/data_loading_benchmark.png with the results.
-* spatial_join_analysis_benchmark.py - measures the time required to perform spatial join and analysis queries in MySQL and PostGIS
+* Spatial Join & Analysis Benchmark: measures the time to perform spatial join or analysis queries in MySQL and PostGIS
+  1. Run `python3 spatial_join_analysis_benchmark.py <join/analysis>`.
+Creates an image figures/<join/analysis>_benchmark.png with the results.
-* data_insertion_benchmark.py - measure the time required to insert new data into the tables representing each dataset in MySQL and PostGIS
+* Data Insertion Benchmark: measures the time to insert new data into the tables representing each dataset in MySQL and PostGIS

-## Results
+  1. Run `python3 data_insertion_benchmark.py`.
+Creates an image figures/data_insertion_benchmark.png with the results.
+* Storage Size Benchmark: Measures the disk space used by each dataset.
+  1. Run `python3 storage_size_benchmark.py`.
+Create an image figures/storage_size_benchmark.png with the results.
+* Index Benchmark: measures the time to perform spatial join or analysis queries in MySQL and PostGIS.
+Note: Running this benchmark on the spatial join queries will take a very long time and is not recommended.
+  1. Run `python3 spatial_join_analysis_benchmark.py <join/analysis>` as in the spatial join & analysis benchmark.
+  2. Run `python3 spatial_join_analysis_benchmark.py <join/analysis> --no-index` to run the same benchmark without spatial indexes on the datasets.
+Creates an image figures/<join/analysis>_benchmark_no_index.png with the results.
+  3. Run `python3 plotting/index_benchmark.py` to plot the results together.
+Creates an image figures/index_benchmark.png with the results.
+* GCS Benchmark: measures the time to perform spatial join or analysis queries in MySQL and PostGIS.
+Note: Running this benchmark on the spatial join queries will take a very long time and is not recommended.
+  1. Run `python3 spatial_join_analysis_benchmark.py <join/analysis>` as in the spatial join & analysis benchmark.
+  2. Run `python3 spatial_join_analysis_benchmark.py <join/analysis> --no-pcs` to run the same benchmark without spatial indexes on the datasets.
+Creates an image figures/<join/analysis>_benchmark_gcs.png with the results.
+  3. Run `python3 plotting/crs_benchmark.py` to plot the results together.
+Creates an image figures/crs_benchmark.png with the results.
+* Subsampling Benchmark: measures the time to perform a subset of the spatial join or analysis queries on several subsets of the datasets.
+  1. Run `python3 subsampling_benchmark.py <join/analysis>`.
+Creates an image figures/subsampling_<join/analysis>_benchmark.png with the results.

 ## Troubleshooting